retorquere/zotero-better-bibtex/site/layouts/shortcodes/preferences/advanced.md

 you if you are doing this on more than 10 (default) at the same time, to prevent your curiosity from changing all your citation keys at once.

-#### Warn me when auto-exports take longer than (seconds)

-If you have auto-export set up for a large library, Zotero might freeze for during exports.
-There is nothing I can do about this; caching helps, but all Zotero exports freeze Zotero while they are running.
-BBT will warn you if it sees a long-running auto-export to suggest running it only when Zotero goes idle.